nikitavoloboev/data/docs/space/space.md

 [SEA](https://www.youtube.com/c/SEAmedia/videos) does lots of fascinating videos on space.
 [The End of Everything Book](https://www.astrokatie.com/book) is great.

 [Orbital Index](https://orbitalindex.com/) is nice way to stay up to date on all things space.
+Fascinated by what [SpaceX](https://www.spacex.com/) and their [Starlink](https://www.starlink.com/) project are doing.

 ## Notes